 Our net losses may continue and we may not have sufficient cash flows from operations or other capital resources to pursue our business objectives.
 We have experienced significant net losses, our cash flows from operations have not been sufficient to fund our operations in the past and we have been required to raise debt and equity capital to remain in operation.
-Since 2004, we have obtained \$76.2 million through (i) the issuance of \$52.2 million of common stock (includes the issuance of stock pursuant to the exercise of options, net of expenses), (ii) the issuance of \$52.2 million in cash.
-Our ability to fund our operational needs and meet our business objectives will depend on our ability to generate cash from future operations.
+Since 2004, we have obtained \$76.2 million through (i) the issuance of \$25.2 million of common stock (includes the issuance of stock pursuant to the exercise of options, net of expenses), (ii) the issuance of \$25.2 million of Convertible Debt, which was converted to common stock on January 11, 2011, and (iii) the sale of our Arkansas River water and land for approximately \$45.8 million in cash.
+Our ability to fund our operational needs and meet our business objectives will depend on our ability to generate eash from future operations.
 We currently have a limited number of customers.
 If our future cash flows from operations and other capital resources are not sufficient to fund our operations and the significant capital expenditure requirements to build our water delivery systems, we may be forced to reduce or delay our business activities, or seek to obtain additional debt or equity capital.
-Economic conditions and disputions have substantial volatility in capital markets, including credit markets and the banking industry, increasing the cost and significantly reducing the availability of financing, which hava correct.
+Economic conditions and disruptions have previously caused substantial volatility in capital markets, including credit markets and the banking industry, increasing the cost and significantly reducing the availability of financing, which may reoccur in the future.
 There can be no assurance that financing will be available on acceptable terms or at all.

 The rates the District is allowed to charge customers on the Lowry Range are limited by the Lease with the Land Board and our contract with the District and may not be sufficient to cover our costs of construction and operation.
 The prices charged by the District for water service on the Lowry Range are subject to pricing regulations set forth in the Lease with the Land Board.
-Both the tap fees and usage rates and charges are capped at the average of those charged by this group, and we receive 98% of whatever the District charges is customers.
-Our costs associated with the construction of water delivery systems and the production, treatment and delivery of water are subject to market conditions, and one of the contament regulations, insurance and labor markets, drought, water contamination and severe weather conditions, like tornadoes and floods, may result in additional labor and material costs that may not be recoverable under the overall cost of our operations.
+Both the tap fees and tase and charges are capped at the average of the rates of the three nearby water providers.
+Annually the District surveys the tap fees and rates and charges for water service on the Lowry Range based on the average of those charged by this group, and we receive 98% of whatever the District charges its customers.
+Our costs associated with the construction of water delivery systems and the production, treatment and delivery of water are subject to market conditions and other factors, which may increase at a significantly greater rate than the fees we receive from the District.
+Factors beyond our control and which cannot be predicted, such as government regulations, insurance and labor markets, drought, water contamination and severe weather conditions, like tomadoes and floods, may result in additional labor and material costs that may not be recoverable under the current rate structure.
+Either increased customer demand or increased water conservation may also impact the overall cost of our operations.
 If the costs for construction and operation of our wholesale water services, including the cost of extracting our groundwater, exceed our revenues, we would be providing service to the District for use at the Lowry Range at a loss.
-The District may applicing the cost of rate increases; however, there can be no assurance that the Land Board would approve a rate increase
+The District may aptition the Land Board for rate increases; however, there can be no assurance that the Land Board would approve a rate increase request.
+Further, even if a rate increase were approved, it might not be granted in a timely manner or in an amount sufficient to cover the expenses for which the rate increase was sought.